revo16pl/RacerGame/README.md

 # RacerGame
-easy racer game, Created as project for studies.
+Racer game on Unity Engine, Created as project for studies.